 The first question is why is it important to test.
-First of all, you want to test in order to evaluate your VR app, to see what doesn’t work as intended and get some insights into how to improve it, find possible bugs, to avoid having to table the whole idea after working on it for months and spending large budgets, to prevent rebuilding the project, at least on a big scale.
-It helps to be more careful with the budget.
-User Testing provides an opportunity to identify problems along the way, so there is enough time and resources to iterate.
+First of all, you want to test in order to evaluate your VR game or app, to see what doesn’t work as intended and get some insights into how to improve it, find possible bugs, to avoid having to table the whole idea after working on it for months and spending large budgets, to prevent rebuilding the project, at least on a big scale.
+It helps to be more deliberate with the budget!
+Testing provides an opportunity to identify problems along the way, so there is enough time and resources to iterate.
 You can also use user testing to generate new ideas.
-For example, it can be tactical user research, to understand what to build next.
+For example, it can be a tactical user research, to understand what to build next.

 There can be plenty to discover:

-- Do people understand how to use your app and what’s the learning curve for them?
-It shows how different demographics use your software and if patterns appear (what they do or try to do).
+- Do people understand how to play your game or use your app and what’s the learning curve for them?
+How different demographics interact with it and if patterns appear, what they do or try to do.

 - What was their favorite part?

-Testing is important to ensure that the design decisions are right and are based on business goals and people who will use this VR experience.
-It may also help to secure the longevity of the vision and make sure the app idea works in the long run.
+Testing is important to ensure that the decisions are right, that these decisions are based on business goals and will provide real value to people who will play this VR game or use this app.
+It may also help to secure the longevity of the vision and make sure the idea works in the long run.

 Also, building for VR is not the same as building for desktop, so there can be unexpected moments.
 One of the other goals of User Testing is to uncover people’s mental models. what people think about something, what they assume.
-They didn’t try, they don’t know much about VR or certain games or apps, but they already assume and expect something.
+Even if they didn’t try, or they don’t know much about VR or certain game genres or apps, they already assume and expect something.
 Those are large parts of what may hold some people back from VR at the moment, for example.

-And, finally, when you are aware of it all, you can build a better VR experience to make people happy, and you will get more downloads, more sales, more 5-star reviews, higher user retention, and so on because you’ll know what the potential users want and what they like.
+And, finally, when you are aware of it all, you can build a better VR game or experience to make people happy, you will get more downloads, more sales, more 5-star reviews, higher user retention, and so on because you’ll know exactly what the potential users want and what they like.

 Next, what is crucial to consider is when to start testing?
 It should be done early on and the sooner the better.